grafana/grafana/docs/sources/enterprise/access-control/roles.md

 ### Group

-A role's group is used to organize roles in the role picker in the UI.
+A role’s group organizes roles in the role picker in the UI.

 ### Role version